2017211642/mygit/readme.txt

 git  learn:
 git  is there:

-git has a mutable :
+git has a mutable :sdfsd